Regular readers of this blog know that I LOVE Film Noir. I’ve decided it’s high time I held a blogathon celebrating all things Noir.

 What are your thoughts on this film?
 Any other fans?
 What do you think of Alan’s performance as Raven?
 Please leave your comments below.

 If pressed to choose just one film genre as my all time favourite, I would certainly have to go with Film Noir.
 Why is this genre such a favourite?
-Well, it’s because I love these films because they reflect the truth of humanity.
+I love these films because they reflect the truth of humanity.
 We all have good and bad within us, we are all complicated in some way, and we all do what we have to do to survive and get by in life.
 Noir films reflect this reality back at us.

 Following the horrors of WW2, 1940’s film audiences began to be bombarded with films which reflected the reality of the life they were living at the time.
 Not since the 1930’s gangster flicks had films been so violent.
 These films dished out a slice of real life for many viewers, and they captured the cynical and bleak mood of the times.
 People now were much more aware of the dark side of humanity, and everyone in some way had been affected by the darkness of the war.
 Noir films picked up on the mood of the times.